Emollients and psoriasis

 What are emollients?

-An emollient is a lotion, ointment, spray cream or sometimes an additive for baths or showers.
-Emollients soothe, smooth and hydrate the skin and are used for all dry or scaling skin disorders.
-Their effects are short-lived and they should be applied frequently, even after improvement occurs.
+An emollient is used for psoriasis as a soothing cream, lotion, ointment, spray, moisturiser, or sometimes an additive for baths or showers.
+Emollients work by soothing, helping to smooth and hydrate the skin and are used for all dry or scaling skin disorders.
+Their effects are short-lived and they should be applied (and/or rubbed in) frequently, even after improvement occurs.

 Emollients - how they can help in psoriasis

 Do emollients really help psoriasis?
 After months and sometimes years of applying a vast array of different creams, the patches may still be there - so why bother?
 Emollients cannot cure psoriasis, but they are important in managing its severity and offer considerable skin benefits.
 Unfortunately, many people are not told how to apply them correctly.

 This information has been written to help you get the maximum benefit out of using emollients, regardless of whether you have just a few patches or extensive psoriasis.

 Emollients - the benefits

 Scale removal - Emollients clear superficial scale.
 This is helpful for several reasons.
 Cosmetically, the plaques look better and they are less troublesome when dressing etc. Scale removal also allows easier application, and possibly enhanced penetration, of other topical (applied to the skin) treatments.